Vantiv/litle-sdk-for-ruby/README.md

 >sudo gem install LitleOnline

+Note: If you get errors, you might have to configure your proxy.

 2) Once the gem is installed run our setup program to generate a configuration file.
 The configuration file resides in your home directory
 $HOME/.litle_SDK_config.yml